o-jasper/merkletree/hanging_block/second_idea.md

 It is necessary for the HB-eth to dictate some aspects of what the checking contracts look like.
 Preferably the HB contract manipulates the code to find the HB version itself.
-Have not played with `create` enough to say i am sure it can be done..
+Have not played with `create` enough to be entirely sure it can be done, but without this, you basically have to accept every contract into the system.
 We want:

 1. Prepended part that allows HB to prepare it by filling in storage that was Patricia-proven.
 The gas cost of this section must be known.